Buildings insurance guide

 What is buildings insurance?

-Buildings insurance protects you against the cost of repairing or rebuilding your home if it’s damaged or destroyed.¹
+Buildings insurance protects you from the cost of repairing or rebuilding your home if it’s damaged or destroyed.¹

-Buildings insurance covers the structure of your home (e.g. the roof, walls, and windows) and any permanent fixtures and fittings, such as fitted kitchen units and bathroom suites.
+It covers the structure of your home like the roof, walls, and windows.
+And any permanent fixtures and fittings, like fitted kitchen units and bathroom suites.

 What does buildings insurance cover?